University of Milan: Headquarters – City Centre Campus

-Città Studi - Scientific Campus
+Città Studi – Scientific Campus

-Since the late 60s the exponential growth of the number of enrolled students forced the university to build other structures in the Città Studi neighbourhood.
-Here are located the main building of all the scientific schools and departments, as well as the majority of the research facilities.
-In the quarter is all located the 'Politecnico', the Technical University of Milan.
+Since the late 1960s, the exponential growth of the number of enrolled students forced the university to build other structures in the Città Studi neighbourhood, where the main buildings of all scientific schools and departments of the University of Milan are located, as well as the majority of the research facilities.
+The Polytechnic University of Milan is also located in this quarter.

-Città Studi Campus Sostenibile (CSCS, Città Studi Sustainable Campus) is a joint project launched by the University of Milan and the Milan Polytechnic in 2011 to turn the Città Studi (the historic university quarter in the city, home to the city's two main university campuses) into a forum on issues of sustainable development, thereby creating a model for the city at large to follow.
+The Città Studi Campus Sostenibile (CSCS, "Città Studi Sustainable Campus") is a joint project launched by the University of Milan and the Polytechnic University of Milan in 2011 to turn the Città Studi (the historic university quarter in the city, home to the main campuses of two of its largest universities) into a forum on issues of sustainable development, thereby creating a model for the city at large to follow.

-Devised as six roundtables on areas of intervention – People, Energy, Education, Mobility, City and Food and Health – the project aims to implement a series of best practices with the goal of improving the quality of life for those living in the university quarter, through projects, events, and programmes.
+Devised as six roundtables on areas of intervention – People, Energy, Education, Mobility, City, and Food and Health – the project aims to implement a series of best practices with the goal of improving the quality of life for those living in the university quarter, through projects, events and programmes.

-Milan Innovation District - MIND
+Milan Innovation District – MIND

 Australia-based Lendlease has been contracted to design, build and manage the MIND campus of the University of Milan by a resolution of the board of directors.
-The project for the new campus for Milan University science faculties in the Milan Innovation District (MIND), in the former Expo 2015 area, covers a total area of over 190,000 square meters.
-The new area will be shared with Human Technopole, Italy's new research institute for life sciences, and the new IRCSS Galeazzi Orthopedic Institute for medicine.
-The project has a total value of approximately 338 million €.
+The project for the new campus of the science schools and departments of the University of Milan, located in the Milan Innovation District (MIND) within the former Expo 2015 area, covers a total area of over 190,000 square meters.
+The new area will be shared with Human Technopole, Italy's new research institute for life sciences, and the new IRCSS Galeazzi Orthopedic Institute for Medicine.
+The project has a total value of approximately €338 million.

 Hospital campuses

+The Faculty of Medicine and Surgery (Facoltà di Medicina e Chirurgia) at the University of Milan has three Italian language medical schools and one English language medical school.

+The Policlinico Hospital departments, the San Paolo Hospital departments, and the Sacco Hospital departments offer medicine courses in Italian.

+The International Medical School (IMS) of the University of Milan is an English-language medical school.

-The Faculty of Medicine and Surgery has teaching sectors at the following hospitals in Lombary:
+The Faculty of Medicine and Surgery has teaching sectors at the following hospitals in Lombardy: